top of page

 Click here for the Berbere spice blend recipe.

-Add the garlic and fry for 1 more minute.
+Add the garlic and fry for one more minute.
 Add the berbere and ground cardamom and cook on the lowest setting for 3-4 minutes.
-You want to be careful not to scorch the spices.
+Be careful not to scorch the spices.
 This step releases the aromas and flavours from the spices.

 Add the water and bring to a boil.
-Simmer gently for about 20 minutes till the pumpkins are cooked through but not falling apart.
-Stir gently during this time being careful with the pumpkins.
+Simmer gently for about 20 minutes until the pumpkins are cooked but not falling apart.
+Stir gently during this time, being careful with the pumpkins.

 • Facebook